To the cheers of Indians, the lights dim in India’s democracy

 So, we do not complain, when lynch mobs roam the land, when they are felicitated and their victims face the brunt of the law.
 We are the lynch mobs, happy to virtually or otherwise string up those who oppose, disagree or seek debate with us.
 Reconciliation and togetherness are terms of abuse in the new India, the language of the weak and those without power or majorities.

-We approve, it appears, of the dimming of the lights in the house of Indian democracy, as long we prosper – or even if we don’t – as long as our prejudices reign and the rights of others are suppressed, as long as our lives are illumined by fake news, fantasy and false gods.
+We approve, it appears, of the dimming of the lights in the house of Indian democracy, as long as we prosper – or even if we don’t – as long as our prejudices reign and the rights of others are suppressed, as long as our lives are illumined by fake news, fantasy and false gods.

 Samar Halarnkar is the editor of IndiaSpend, a data-driven, public interest journalism non-profit.